xkyrux/Sleepless-Bot/README.md

 # Build My Bot
- This is the official MyFreeBot
+ This is the official Build My Bot